Publishers Clearing House warns public of scammers offering fake prizes

-The direct marketing company promotes merchandise and magazine subscriptions with sweepstakes and prize-based games.

-Curious as to whether or not the prize was legitimate, May, 67, said she called the number listed in the email.
+Curious as to whether or not the prize was legitimate, Rita May, 67, of Richmond, said she called the number listed in the email.

 “He just described that I would get that money, plus a SUV Mercedes Benz, I guess in 2022,” she said.
 “He even wanted me to pick out the color of the Mercedes Benz.”